2 years (4 semesters)

 - Forensic investigation techniques

-In Year 2, you'll take part in unpaid field placements in an industry related private or public organization (in areas such as investigation, insurance, resource protection, loss prevention, physical security, or public safety).
-Some placements require shift work and/or travel to the worksite so you may need a driver’s licence and transportation.
+In Year 2, you'll participate in either an unpaid or paid field placement in consultation with the Field Placement Coordinator in an industry-related private or public organization (in areas such as investigation, insurance, resource protection, loss prevention, physical security, or public safety) where you'll get hands-on work experience in the field.

 Acquire a professional licence